bergesinstitute/graf-method/book-1-unit-6.md

 9. How many chairs do you have in your apartment?
 10. You (formal, singular) live in Manhattan.
 11. Do Sara and Mary live in New York City?
-12. You (formal, plural) don’t sell tables.
+12. You (formal, plural) don't sell tables.
 13. Do you write letters or do you write emails?
-14. Macy’s opens on Sundays.
+14. Macy's opens on Sundays.
 15. I always open my restaurant at night.
 16. Julia receives many packages (paquetes).